yomojo/yomojo.github.io-web/_posts/2018-03-28-chappati-stuffed-with-a-butternut-squash-filling.md

 3. Add some warm water to the flour mixture but only a little at a time until most the flour just starts to stick together.
 Don't over add water—otherwise the dough will be too wet.
 Mix with a spoon.

    ![Making chapati dough](/uploads/chapati-dough.jpeg "Making chapati dough")
-4. Begin to kneed the dough for about five minutes with your hands.
+4. Begin to knead the dough for about five minutes with your hands.
 5. Let the dough rest for about ten minutes.
 It should be soft and have good elasticity.

 ![Chapati dough](/uploads/chapati-dough-kneeded.jpeg "Chapati dough")

 Time to make the stuffed chapatis with the butternut squash filling.
 Take your time —get someone to help, one person can make the chapatis and the other can cook them.
-I use a small round wooden board to rollout the chapatis on but you can do it on any surface.
+I use a small round wooden board to roll out the chapatis on but you can do it on any surface.
 I also use a special chapati rolling pin but you can use an ordinary rolling pin.

 ### Method